YanHauw/JebHealth/README.md

 <br />

-(**Important**) We expect that you have a MongoDB cluster already set up (we're not going to give you ours!).
+(**Important**) I'll need you to have a MongoDB cluster already set up.
 Go into server.js/Line: 39 and set
  ```js
 const uri = (your connection string to the cluster)
 ```